Pax Americana: Late 20th century

 He did not know if it would happen: "It is conceivable that ...
 America might drift into empire, imperceptibly, stage by stage, in a kind of power-politics gravitation."
 He also noted that America was heading precisely in that direction: "That there are certain stirrings in this direction is apparent, though how deep they go is unclear."

 The depth soon became clarified.
 Two later critics of Pax Americana, Michio Kaku and David Axelrod, interpreted the outcome of Pax Americana: "Gunboat diplomacy would be replaced by Atomic diplomacy.
 Pax Britannica would give way to Pax Americana."
 After the war, with the German and British militaries in tatters, only one force stood on the way to Pax Americana: the Soviet Army.
 Four years after this criticism was written, the Red Army withdrew, paving the way for the unipolar moment.
 Joshua Muravchik commemorated the event by titling his 1991 article, "At Last, Pax Americana".
 He detailed:

 Last but not least, the Gulf War marks the dawning of the Pax Americana.
 True, that term was used immediately after World War II.
 But it was a misnomer then because the Soviet empire – a real competitor with American power – was born at the same moment.
 The result was not a "pax" of any kind, but a cold war and a bipolar world ...
 During the past two years, however, Soviet power has imploded and a bipolar world has become unipolar.

-The following year, in 1992, a US strategic draft for the post-Cold War period was leaked to the press.
-The person responsible for the confusion, former Assistant Secretary of State, Paul Wolfowitz, confessed seven years later: "In 1992 a draft memo prepared by my office at the Pentagon ... leaked to the press and sparked a major controversy."
+The following year, in 1992, the Defense Department's Defense Planning Guidance draft for the post-Cold War period was leaked to the press.
+The official responsible, former Assistant Secretary of State, Paul Wolfowitz, confessed seven years later: "In 1992 a draft memo prepared by my office at the Pentagon ... leaked to the press and sparked a major controversy."
 The draft's strategy aimed "to prevent any hostile power from dominating" a Eurasian region "whose resources would, under consolidated control, be sufficient to generate global power".
 He added: "Senator Joseph Biden ridiculed the proposed strategy as 'literally a Pax Americana ...
 It won't work ...'
 Just seven years later, many of these same critics seem quite comfortable with the idea of a Pax Americana."
 The post-Cold War period, concluded William Wohlforth, much less ambiguously deserves to be called Pax Americana.
 "Calling the current period the true Pax Americana may offend some, but it reflects reality".